vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 set.Contains(obj2);
 ```

-The `Contains` call will return false, because even though theyre now in the same bucket (`Val`), they have different `Id`.
+The `Contains` call will return false, because even though they're now in the same bucket (`Val`), they have different `Id`.
 This can cause all sorts of problems, mainly by "breaking" .NET Core's implementation of `HashSet<T>.Contains`.

-Specifically, the `comparer.Equals(slots[i].value, item)` bit in .NET Core will return false.
+Specifically, the `comparer.Equals(slots[i].value, item)` segment will return false.

 ## What have we learned?
 ### Lesson 1: An Equals implementation with 99.9% correctness is not enough!